brianhdk/integration-service/README.md

         <network defaultCredentials="false" enableSsl="true" host="smtp.office365.com" port="587" password="askForPassword" userName="no-reply@vertica.dk" />
   </smtp>
   ```

+  You can also choose to add either **Vertica.Integration.Mandrill** or **Vertica.Integration.SendGrid** to support sending e-mails without using the SMTP-protocol.

 4. Run **MigrateTask** to ensure an up-to-date-schema
  - From Visual Studio, open Project Properties of your Console Application project, navigate to the "Debug"-tab, and write "MigrateTask" (without quotes) in the multi-line textbox "Command line arguments".